-We conducted our audit in accordance with the International Standards on Auditing, which are comparable in all material respects with US Generally Accepted Auditing Standards.
+We conducted our audit in accordance with the International Standards on Auditing, which are comparable in all material respects with the standards of the Public Company Accounting Oversight Board (United States).
 These standards require that we plan and perform the audit to obtain reasonable assurance about whether the above said statements are free of any material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the above said statements.
 An audit also includes assessing the accounting policies and significant estimates made by management as well as, evaluating the overall presentation of the above said statements.
 We believe that our audit provides a reasonable basis for our opinion and, after due verification, we report that: